 4) Don’t talk about any one experience in tremendous detail.
 You should think of your response in an “outline” format.
 You don’t want to elaborate about any one topic; give your interviewer room to ask about those topics she would like to hear more about.

 In reality, “tell me about yourself” is what you want your interviewer to say first.
 It allows you to talk about those topics that are most important to your candidacy, and your answer sets the stage for what you most want to discuss.
 If you practice your response and know your general approach before walking into your interview, not only will you look forward to “tell me about yourself” instead of dreading it, but you will confidently deliver your reply, establishing a good tone for your entire interview.

-This information is based on content in The Medical School Interview, The Residency Interview, and The MedEdits Guide to Medical School Admissions, books that help applicants prepare for the interview processes.
+This information is based on content in The Medical School Interview, The Residency Interview, The MedEdits Guide to Medical School Admissions, and How To Be An All-Star Residency Applicant: From The First Year of Medical School To Match Day, books that help applicants prepare for the interview process.
 If you want help preparing for interviews, contact MedEdits.